 As a financial adviser, one of the first topics we always discuss with new clients is their financial and emotional tolerance for risk.
 It is equally as important that we understand their emotional comfort level with investing, as we do their financial capacity to take risk with their money.

-During times of volatile investment markets, ironically, some of the best opportunities emerge as the market gets close to the bottom, not when we feel the emotional rush of excitement when a market is doing well with promise and opportunity!
+During times of volatile investment markets, ironically, some of the best opportunities emerge.
+It can be thrilling to hear that the market is up, but it is when the market gets close to the bottom, not when the market is doing well, that we should feel the emotional rush of excitement, promise, and opportunity!

 How to get your emotions under control